leanprover/leanprover.github.io/links/index.md

 - [Quanta article](https://www.quantamagazine.org/at-the-international-mathematical-olympiad-artificial-intelligence-prepares-to-go-for-the-gold-20200921/) about the IMO grand challenge.

+- Lean has been mentioned in Quanta's The Year in Math and Computer Science two years in a row: [2020](https://www.quantamagazine.org/the-year-in-math-and-computer-science-20201223/) and [2021](https://www.quantamagazine.org/the-year-in-math-and-computer-science-20211223/).

 ## Videos

 - [Charles Hoskinson](https://en.wikipedia.org/wiki/Charles_Hoskinson) talking about the [Hoskinson Center for Formal Mathematics](https://youtu.be/3snIzhjqsk0?t=501) and Lean.